 As international collaborations continue to grow at MIT, it becomes increasingly important to identify as soon as possible any potential legal, financial or implementation issues that may be involved.
-The International Coordinating Committee (ICC) was established in 2012 to support these efforts.
-Its website and Top Ten Things to Consider will familiarize Principal Investigators and department administrators with the questions they should ask as they consider new international activities.
+MIT Global Support Resources (GSR) was established in 2012 to support these efforts.
+Its website and their Key Considerations will familiarize Principal Investigators and department administrators with the questions they should ask as they consider new international activities.

 MIT has a long history of engaging in international research activities.
 The Global MIT website provides general information on a variety of international research and educational initiatives.
 Among the larger initiatives are:

 - Singapore – MIT Alliance for Research and Technology Centre (SMART)